StealthyPanda/buffinc/README.md

 </div>

+This project uses the <a href = "https://github.com/stealthypanda/hermes">hermes build system</a>.
 <!-- ## Getting Started <a name = "getting_started"></a> -->
 <!-- ### Prerequisites
 This library is self contained, and optionally uses matplotlib for plotting graphs.